gwena/Kata-StringCalculator-Ruby/README.md

 Even if we would have practiced the Kata on our own before, to be in the *hot seat* was always pushing people out of their comfort zone.

 ## Live Coding Version - 4 Lines
-Version done during the live coding Brown Bag session, using TDD: write the test, fail, write the code, refactor.
+The version I coded during the live coding Brown Bag session, using TDD: write the test, fail, write the code, refactor.

 This is not readable, and not the way I leave code behind, I just wanted something terse to contrast with other languages.
 ```ruby